RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 ## Chapter 9: Graphs

 ### 9.1: Graphs and Graph Models

+__Objective for 9.1, 9.2, and 9.3: Represent graphs in multiple ways; use multiple representations of graphs to determine information about the graph; and model real-world networks with graphs.__

 + Determine whether a given graph is a simple graph, a multigraph, or a pseudograph.
 (Similarly for directed graphs.)
 + Use a graph to model a system of interconnected nodes.